 You can adopt different positions and move instinctively with your body.

-You may experience discomfort when the midwife performs the controlled cord traction (CCT), which is performed after you receive synthetic oxytocin via an intramuscular injection.
+You may experience discomfort when the midwife performs the controlled cord traction (CCT), after you receive synthetic oxytocin via an intramuscular injection.
 A CCT involves the midwife placing her hand on your abdomen so that she can feel when the uterus contacts.
 She will then pull gently on the cord whilst applying pressure to the uterus.

-DELAYED CORD CLAMPING
+OPTIMAL CORD CLAMPING

 Another thing very injurious to the child is the tying and the cutting of the navel string too soon; which should always be left till the child has not only repeatedly breathed but till all pulsation in the cord ceases.
 As otherwise the child is much weaker than it ought to be, a portion of the blood being left in the placenta which ought to have been in the child.